amath574w2017/am574-class/sphinx/homework1.rst

 `$AM574/notebooks/Riemann_problem_linear_system.ipynb`
 (see :ref:`class_repos`).

-You can also view this notebook from:
+You can see a static view of this notebook on Github:

   - https://github.com/amath574w2017/am574-class/tree/master/notebooks

+Or run the notebook on `Microsoft Azure Notebooks <https://notebooks.azure.com/>`_ (see :ref:`notebooks_azure`):

   - https://notebooks.azure.com/library/pLLBjDTqA7s

+See also the tutorial video on notebooks in :ref:`lectures`.

 To submit, see the
 `Canvas page <https://canvas.uw.edu/courses/1096947/assignments/3570043>`_.